EesaHash/Tic-Tac-Toe-Angular-Project/README.md

 # TicTacToe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

+Project uses tailwind CSS for most of the design elements in conjunction with SCSS

+## Development server
 Before running the server, install all the dependencies using "npm install" in the project directory

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.